The #1 Reason Nurses Strike Has Little to Do With Pay, Say 1,000+ Nurses

 When nurses were asked what issue matters most to them in current or potential strike actions, the results were decisive:

-- 63.5% said safe staffing ratios are their top concern
+- 59% safe staffing ratios

-- 5.8% said healthcare benefits and protections
+- 7% healthcare benefits

-- 2.6% chose other issues
+- 3% other

 Concerns about unsafe staffing have appeared repeatedly in Nurse.org polling and reporting, including strong nurse opposition to proposed rollbacks of nursing home staffing standards.

 For many nurses, staffing ratios are directly tied to patient outcomes, burnout, and the ability to safely do their jobs—making them a central issue in any labor action.
+The recent labor wins in New York and with Kaiser underscore momentum, with enforceable ratios now in contracts amid ongoing strikes elsewhere.

 Most Nurses Say Strikes Are Effective

-When asked, “How strongly do you feel that strikes help advance nurses’ working conditions?”, the majority of respondents expressed confidence in collective action.
+When asked, “How strongly do you feel that strikes help advance nurses’ working conditions?”, the majority of respondents expressed confidence in collective action:

-- 58% said strikes are very effective
+- 62% very effective

-- 23% said somewhat effective
+- 19% somewhat effective

-- 13% said strikes are not very effective or ineffective
+- 13% not very effective/ineffective

 In total, 81% of nurses believe strikes are at least somewhat effective in improving working conditions.